 Trends may come and go, but Kung and Colombo say these ingredients have earned their place as mainstays in skin care.

 Colombo says products containing 15% azelaic acid need a prescription, but those with 10% or less are often available over the counter.

 Before taking oral zinc, speak with a physician to ensure appropriate dosing.

 - protect against free radical damage

 Kung says vitamin E is a potent antioxidant that can protect the skin cells from free radical damage and strengthen the skin’s barrier.

-It’s found in foods, like spinach and broccoli, as well as supplements and topical creams and serums.
+It’s found in foods like spinach and broccoli, as well as supplements, topical creams, and serums.

 A 2016 review of vitamin E applications in dermatology indicated that topical uses of vitamins E and C in pharmaceuticals are often ineffective.
 In certain situations, however, vitamin E can combine with vitamin C to reduce skin cancer risks and sun damage.